In Depth Baby Product Reviews Led by a Pediatrician

 Why Trust GearLab

 Bob Wofford, our Senior Review Analyst, heads the in-house testing process by putting each piece through a series of specific tests comparing one to another in a side-by-side process unlike any other on Earth.
 Bob has led the strolling product testing since 2013, arguably laying hands on more products than virtually anyone else on the planet.
 Our impressive stroller test team includes Graham Faulknor.
 Graham is a doting dad to one toddler and a Senior Review Analyst at GearLab.
-Graham tested our full-size competitors from beginning to end.
 He attended the University of Colorado, graduating with a degree in Mechanical Engineering.
-Graham has spent more than 15 years building, creating, and testing consumer goods and more.
+Graham has spent more than 15 years building, creating, and testing products.
 Senior Review Editor and mom to two, Wendy Schmitz, began working in the strolling realm in 2014.
 Running, strolling, folding, and lifting each contender gives Wendy a unique perspective to assess and comment on ease of use and other features in our final gear reviews for readers.
-The strolling team also includes Senior Review Editor Abriah Wofford, who joined the fun in 2016.

-All of our joggers were assessed and tested by, our professional running expert, Carrie Vickers.
-With her background as a running biomechanics consultant and experience as a national-class runner, Carrie provides insight into each product's run-ability to ensure that serious and casual runners alike will be happy with our award winners.
-Gena Bradshaw, Senior Review Analyst, also ran at least 5 miles with each jogging stroller in our current jogging stroller review.
+Jogging strollers were assessed and tested by, our professional running expert, Carrie Vickers.
+With her background as a running biomechanics consultant and experience as a national-class runner, Carrie provides insight into each product's runability to ensure that serious and casual runners alike will be happy with our award winners.
+Gena Bradshaw, Senior Review Analyst, also ran at least 5 miles with each of the jogging strollers in our current jogging stroller review.

 How to Pick the Best Stroller